JCodEdd/Eddle/README.md

 is implemented to the console and rolling file appender.

 ## Key Features
-* Scheduled and asynchronous crawling starting from seed URLs
+* Scheduled and asynchronous crawling starting from seed URLs in a breadth-first approach
 * Indexing of page content
 * Search across indexed data
+* Submit URLs to be processed first in next crawl batch
 * Configurable properties
   * Crawl schedule interval (webpage.indexing.interval)
   * Initial seed URLs list (webpage.indexing.urls)